chippy-kennedy/news-article-scraper/README.md

 **Copyrighted Material**
 The article scraper service pulls material from news websites.
 This content is often copyrighted and you should check with an individual website's terms and policies before republishing copyrighted material anywhere.
+This application's ISC lisense does *not* apply to content scraped from the internet.

 ## Use Cases
 - Create an ML training dataset of labeled news websites articles